PedroFellipeAntunes/halftone-java/README.md

 4. **Preview and Save**
    - A live preview will display the result.
-   - To save, click **Save** or close the window.
-Processed images are saved in the same folder as the originals with this pattern:
+   - Processed images are automatically saved in the same folder as the originals using this pattern:
      ```
      originalname_Halftone[type,scale,angle].png
      ```